NeuroTechX/ntx_slack_archive/_toronto.md

  >1.
 I'd like to use the braindecode toolbox on some Muse data, maybe pre-existing neurodoro stuff or maybe some new stuff we could collect or track down before then

+9/20/2017 4:01 PM

+ **dano** :

+ >2.
+I just got a peek at Emotiv's desktop app with it's toy-like bci and facial expression detector stuff.
+I'll try and bring a headset by so we can play with it